On our Ireland walking tour on the wild Irish coast, we learn what it means to be Irish: friendly conversation, good Guinness, and lots of laughter.

 Later this afternoon, we check into our home for the next two nights, a lovely four-star hotel situated on its own private estate on the edge of Killarney National Park.

 Old Kenmare Road

-We begin our adventure today in an unusual way – boarding an open boat for a scenic two-hour trip through Lough Leane, Muckross Lake, and Upper Lake – the perfect way to see another side of the park before walking Old Kenmare Road, a local favorite.
-Our walk begins at Lord Brandon’s Cottage, the impressive hunting retreat of an 18th-century aristocrat, and ends at the beautiful Torc Waterfall.
+We begin our adventure today in an unusual way – boarding an open boat for a scenic two-hour trip through Lough Leane, Muckross Lake, and Upper Lakes – the perfect way to see another side of the park before walking Old Kenmare Road, a local favorite.
+Our trail begins at Lord Brandon’s Cottage, the impressive hunting retreat of an 18th-century aristocrat, and ends at the beautiful Torc Waterfall.
 We make our way through magical, moss-covered woodland – the oldest oak woods in Ireland – and into the open valleys of Esknamucky Glen.
-Later this afternoon, if there is time we may visit Muckross House, a Victorian mansion surrounded by traditional gardens that recreate rural Irish life in the early 20th century.
+Later this afternoon, if there is time, we may visit Muckross House, a Victorian mansion surrounded by traditional gardens that offers a window into rural Irish life in the early 20th century.

 Tonight we enjoy dinner at a great Killarney restaurant.